junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 **Treatment:**

 Mebendazole will usually get rid of roundworms.
-For dosage see p.
-373. Piperazine also works (see p.
-374).
+For dosage see [page 373](#page-373).
+Piperazine also works (see [page 374](#page-374)).
 Some home remedies work fairly well.
 For a home remedy using papaya see page 13.
 WARNING: Do not use thiabendazole for roundworms.
 It often makes the worms move up to the nose or mouth and can cause gagging.